aws-samples/aws-dataexchange-api-samples/subscribers/javascript/adx-for-apis-simple/README.md

 3. Define the request-specific parameters based on your business need. \
 _(This stage will likely change for every request)_

-Both TypeScript and native JavaScript examples are provided in this sample.
-The instructions below assume working with the JavaScript file, but the same will work with the TypeScript file subject to it being transpiled after updates as normal.

 ## Getting Started
 To get started, sign in to the AWS Management Console, browse to AWS Data Exchange, search for the ["AWS Data Exchange for APIs (Test product)"][APITestProduct] Product, and subscribe.
 Copy the relevant `DataSetId`, `RevisionId`, and `AssetId` from the Entitled Data page and paste them into the `productInfo` constant in the code sample (adx4apis.js) (you will likely find they match the sample contents).
 Next, update the `sendApiAssetCommandInput` constant based on your desired request parameters.
 Again, for test purposes, the provided inputs should work just fine.
-Finally, install the necessary dependencies (@aws-sdk/client-dataexchange) using `npm install` and then execute the script with `node adx4api`.
+Finally, install the necessary dependencies (@aws-sdk/client-dataexchange) using `npm install`, transpile from TypeScript to Javascript using `tsc`, and then execute the script with `node adx4api`.

 To assist with finding the necessary inputs for the `productInfo` and `sendApiAssetCommandInput` constants, the Data Exchange console provides Sample CLI requests as shown below.
 The first 3 parameters map to the productInfo constant, and the rest map to sendApiAssetCommandInput
 ```